1999 Israeli general election

-History
+Background

 In the Israeli–Palestinian peace process, although the Likud government had negotiated the Wye River Memorandum and it had passed the Knesset overwhelmingly in November 1998, subsequent negotiations with the Palestinians were going badly.
 The lack of progress had alienated support for the government on the left, as well as on its right.
 The left claimed negotiations were moving too slowly, while the more extreme right were unhappy with the contemplated territorial concessions included in the memorandum itself.

 The Likud–Gesher–Tzomet alliance had fallen apart, with more members leaving Likud to set up Herut – The National Movement and the Centre Party.

 Netanyahu's government finally gave up the ghost due to difficulties in passing the state budget and in January 1999 passed a bill calling for early elections.

 Ehud Barak, the leader of the main opposition Labor Party, was Netanyahu's main challenger in this election.
 Before the elections, Ehud Barak's Labor Party formed an alliance with Gesher and Meimad called One Israel in the hope that a united front on the centre-left would give them enough seats to form a more stable coalition.

 The rising death toll and lack of military victory in Israel's long-running occupation in south Lebanon had soured voter support for the Likud policy.

+Benny Begin, Michael Kleiner and David Re'em broke away from Likud over Benjamin Netanyahu's acceptance of the Wye River Memorandum and the Hebron Agreement, which had ceded land to the Palestinians.
+They formed a new party, Herut – The National Movement, which gained the tacit backing of former PM Yitzhak Shamir.
+At the same time, Hanan Porat and Zvi Hendel left the National Religious Party as they accepted these agreements as well, forming the Tkuma party.
+Tkuma and Herut joined the ultranationalist Moledet to create the National Union.

+Tzomet, Likud's other former partner, risked losing much of its voter base to the new alliance and tried to join, but its entry was denied.